First quarter moon: All you need to know

 Enzo Massa Micon captured a first quarter moon above the mountain Grivola, Italy.
 (Image credit: Enzo Massa Micon/APOD)

-The position of the moon in its orbit at first quarter phase.
-(Image credit: NASA)
+The position of the moon in its orbit during the first quarter phase.
+(Image credit: Spaceandtelescope.com)

-The moon is called “first quarter” because it is the time when the moon passes a quarter of the way in its orbit around Earth.
+The moon is called ‘first quarter’ because, at that time, it passes a quarter of the way in its orbit around Earth since the new moon.

 Rise and set time of a first quarter moon